the-citto/pyproject-container/README.md

 same approach should be straightforward for replacing `Flask` with [`Quart`](https://quart.palletsprojects.com/en/latest/) or `FastAPI`

 #
-run `make` for a list of most relevant recipes (consider using `--print-targets`, but likely it works for non-dummy targets)
+run `make` for a list of some relevant recipes (consider using `--print-targets`, but likely it works for non-dummy targets)
 #
 create locally a python virtual environment with the same python version as for the container